 Premature ovarian insufficiency (POI): Also known as premature ovarian failure, POI is a condition where the ovaries stop functioning normally before the age of 40, often resulting in low AMH levels.

-Understanding the Link Between AMH and Fertility
+The Link Between AMH and Fertility

 AMH is directly linked to fertility.
 Higher AMH levels generally indicate more available eggs, suggesting a higher chance of pregnancy.
 Alternatively, low AMH levels, often referred to as low ovarian reserve, can be a challenge for women trying to conceive.